gechoe/flower/README.md

 the flower case disappears/resets):
 ![video4](https://github.com/gechoe/flower/blob/main/images/rKeyFunction1.gif)

+5. M-key function - Turns background lofi music on and off.

-5. Everything together - shows everything working together, mostly to show how even when the r key is pressed if the drawn path leads to the flower vase, the vase still refills up with water:
+6. Everything together - shows everything working together, mostly to show how even when the r key is pressed if the drawn path leads to the flower vase, the vase still refills up with water:
 ![video5](https://github.com/gechoe/flower/blob/main/images/rKeyFunction2.gif)